wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/azure-sdk-dotnet-release-notes-2_8.md

 The following known issues will be addressed in the following release.

-- Azure Websites related Cloud and Server Explorer gesture for non-production environments (like Azure China or Azure Stack customers) do not work.
+- Azure Web App related Cloud and Server Explorer gesture for non-production environments (like Azure China or Azure Stack customers) do not work.
 For customers in these impacted areas, downloading the publish profile from the Azure Management Portal will enable publishing ability.
-A future release will repair gestures such as “Attach Debugger” and “View Streaming Logs” for Azure China and Stack customers.
+A future release will repair gestures such as "Attach Debugger" and "View Streaming Logs" for Azure China and Stack customers.
-- Customers may see errors during Azure Websites creation when the App Insights instance to which they are deploying is in a region other than China East.
-In these scenarios, creating an Azure Websites in the portal and downloading the publish profile will enable publishing scenarios.
+- Customers may see errors during Azure Web App creation when the App Insights instance to which they are deploying is in a region other than China East.
+In these scenarios, creating an Azure in the portal and downloading the publish profile will enable publishing scenarios.

 ###Azure HDInsight Tools